HoGentTIN/infra-labs/assignment/1-containers.md

 The `docker run` command started a container named `helloapp` and exposed port 80.
 That basically means that the container runs a website and listens on port 80.
 Check that this is in fact the case using `curl http://IP_ADDRESS/` (with IP_ADDRESS the IP address of the `helloapp` container) and record the result.

 Services that run inside containers can be made available to the outside world through port forwarding.
-Network traffic that arrives on the host system on that port, will be forwarded to port 80 of the container.
+Network traffic that arrives at the host system on that port, will be forwarded to port 80 of the container.
 Consequently, multiple containers may have port 80 exposed, but this will not result in a conflict on the host system, since they will be forwarded through a different port number.

 What's the forwarded port for the `helloapp` container?
 There's several ways to determine this, a.o. `docker ps` and `docker port ID` (with ID the container ID of the `helloapp` container).
 Check if this works with `curl http://localhost:PORT/` (with PORT the forwarded port) and by opening a browser window on your physical system and go to URL <http://192.168.56.20:PORT>.
 Record the results, and take a screenshot of the web page.
 You should get something like this: